 Coatings are capable of more than just protecting against corrosion.
-Though that may be their most important job, and one that keeps crews working on barges and tugboats safe from the obvious problems associated with a corroding hull, coatings are also capable of playing a wider role in making marine vessels safer places to work.
+They also play a wider role in making marine vessels safer places to work.

 We’ve written before about how, for a fraction of a facility’s maintenance budget, safety coatings can help to cut back on workplace accidents.
-The same holds true for the marine market, maybe even especially so, given the tendency of surfaces constantly exposed to moisture to become slippery, the eye strain of going from a bright, sunny deck to a dark cargo hold or the especially high stakes of a fire while on the water.
+The same holds true for the marine market.
+Surfaces are constantly exposed to moisture and become slippery.
+Going from a bright, sunny deck to a dark cargo hold can strain the eyes.
+Coatings are especially important in the case of a fire while on the water.

 Making marine work safer

 Non-skid coatings are becoming recognized as essential in the marine market.

 It’s not hard to see why non-skid coatings are so important.
 According to Bureau of Labor Statistics, roughly 126 marine cargo handlers reported missing work in 2019 due to slips, trips and falls.
 Four people suffered fatal injuries in deep sea freight transportation that year.

 Beyond preventing wet surfaces from becoming slippery, non-skid marine coatings need to be durable, easy to apply (especially if they’re going to be applied while on the water) and remain functional when subjected to fuel or chemical spills.

 Luminescent coatings also have a lot to offer the marine market.
 Making the transition from sunny conditions above deck to much darker conditions below deck can strain the eyes.
 Often the pace of work doesn’t allow time to let the eyes adjust.
 But glow-in-the-dark marine coatings can illuminate obstructions both overhead and underfoot.